makersacademy/chitter-challenge/README.md

 * Challenge time: Friday afternoon (+ weekend if you need it)
 * Feel free to use google, your notes, books, etc but work on your own
+* You must submit a pull request to this repo with your code by 9am Monday morning

 Challenge:
 -------

+As usual please start by

+* Filling out your learning plan self review for the week: https://github.com/makersacademy/learning_plan (if you haven't already)
+* Forking this repo

 We are going to write a little Twitter clone that will allow the users to post messages to a public stream.